BASEBALL

 Away Fields: travel within Lehigh County for away games

-The number of Lower Mac teams competing in the PYL American and PYL National Divisions is dependent upon the number of players signed up for Biddy-level ball, but generally, we field one to two teams in the PYL American division and the balance play in the National division.
+The number of Lower Mac teams competing in the PYL American and PYL National Divisions is dependent upon the number of players signed up for Biddy-level ball.
 Player evaluations are conducted to assess players' abilities and attempt to identify PYL American division players who are best able to compete in a league with more advanced rules, from players we determine as being better served in the PYL National division for further skill development or safety concerns.
 Players not selected for PYL American will automatically be assigned to PYL National.

 MOVING FROM BIDDY BASEBALL TO MIDGET BASEBALL: ELIGIBILITY DETAILS

-As players move into and beyond fifth grade, the criteria for eligibility changes from grade-based to age-based to comply with the age-based date of May 1, 2024, dictated by the PYL and Lehigh Valley Little Baseball (LVLBL) Leagues.
+As players move into and beyond fifth grade, the criteria for eligibility changes from grade-based to age-based to comply with the age-based date of May 1, 2026, dictated by the PYL and Lehigh Valley Little Baseball (LVLBL) Leagues.
 The switch from grade-based to age-based eligibility criteria impacts players as they move from Biddy (8-10 yr old) to Midget (11-12 yr old).
-Biddy players will participate at these levels for either two or three years depending upon their 11th birthday.
-Players turning 11 before May 1, 2024, are only eligible for Midget baseball; players turning 11 after 1 May are only eligible for Biddy baseball and return to either the PYL or LVLBL Leagues for the third year.

 PYL Midget